Designing a Personalization-First Fashion Experience for Rental Subscription Platfrom

 overview

-The core challenge was not recommendation accuracy alone, but how to capture high-quality preference signals early enough to make personalization feel trustworthy, while operating under tight go-to-market and operational constraints.
+The challenge wasn’t recommendation accuracy alone.
+It was capturing high-quality preference signals early enough to make personalization feel trustworthy, while operating under tight go-to-market and operational constraints.

 Role

-Founding Product Designer (0→1), owning the design vision and execution across responsive web, product, brand, and service experience, and leading research from early discovery through validation.
-Partnered closely with the CEO, PM, engineers, and operations to define strategy, evaluate trade-offs, and ship an MVP and service experience.
+Founding Product Designer (0→1) owned research, driving product vision, and execution across responsive web, brand, and service experience.
+Led discovery through validation and partnered closely with the CEO, PM, engineers, marketing, and operations to define customer experience strategy, evaluate trade-offs, and ship the MVP and service experience.

 Timeline